Putting your performance into perspective

 1. Revisit your expectations

-Reviewing your investment performance over time is important to help determine if you’re on track to achieve your financial goals and understand the adjustments you can make to give you more control.
-But before you can evaluate performance, you first need to determine your return expectations and then balance those expectations with your willingness, your ability and your need to take risk to achieve your goals.
+Reviewing your investment performance, along with your savings and withdrawal plans, is important to help determine if you’re on track to achieve your financial goals and understand the adjustments you can make to give you more control.
+But before you can evaluate performance, you first need to determine your return expectations, which should be:

-- Realistic – The type of investments you own, your comfort level with risk, the market environment and your investment time horizon are all factors in how your portfolio will perform, and it's important to focus on what you can control.
+- Realistic – The type of investments you own, the market environment and your investment time horizon are all factors in how your portfolio will perform, and it's important to focus on what you can control.

 When evaluating performance, you should also revisit and evaluate: